sashalex007/quartz_blog/content/leetcode/Furthest building you can reach.md

 This is basically the same as [[Kth largest element in an array]]!
 But in this case we are keeping our `k` is `ladders`!
 So we are guaranteed to have all the largest differences at any point in the heap!

+**Review 2**
+Solved this pretty fast with the optimal heap approach from the start.

 #review
 #hard